ChiaHanTu/my-library/MSSQL/Database.md

 ### 3NF

 -  Include all the rules of the 2NF.
-- The table shouldn't contain columns that are not fully dependan
+- The table shouldn't contain columns that are not fully depend upon primary key.